jbroadway/docs/docs/2022.1/studio/references/characters/full-body-tracking.md

 ![Identify trackers](https://www.flipsidexr.com/files/docs/screenshots/steamvr/TrackerSettings.png)

-Next, launch Flipside Studio and select the **Characters** palette.
-Grab the palette and turn it upside down.
-Press the **Calibrate** button on the underside of the palette and follow the calibration instructions.
+Next, launch Flipside Studio and select the **Characters** menu.
+Click the **Calibrate** button along the bottom of the menu and follow the calibration instructions.
 With the trackers assigned, it will use them in the calibration process and they will start working after you finish calibrating.

 You should now be able to use the Vive trackers for full-body motion capture.
 If your tracker settings haven't changed between sessions, you can skip the SteamVR steps and jump